Pyramid Song: Recording

-According to a studio diary written by the guitarist Ed O’Brien, the basic track, consisting of vocals, piano and drums, was recorded on 8 December 1999.
-The strings, arranged by Jonny Greenwood, were recorded on 4 February 2000.
-They were performed by the Orchestra of St John's in Dorchester Abbey, a 12th-century church about five miles from Radiohead's studio in Oxfordshire.
+The strings were performed by the Orchestra of St John's in Dorchester Abbey, a 12th-century church about five miles from Radiohead's studio in Oxfordshire, where Radiohead also recorded strings for another song, "How to Disappear Completely".
 Greenwood instructed the players to swing in the style of jazz musicians.
 The isolated string part was included on the 2021 reissue Kid A Mnesia.